awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-unity-using.md

 **To set up the GameLift server SDK for unity**

-1. **Download the [GameLift server SDK](https://aws.amazon.com/gamelift/getting-started)\.** To verify that your game system requirements are supported, see [GameLift SDKs](gamelift-supported.md)\.
+1. **Download the [GameLift server SDK](https://aws.amazon.com/gamelift/getting-started)\.** To verify that your game system requirements are supported, see [Download Amazon GameLift SDKs](gamelift-supported.md)\.
 The Server SDK zip file includes the C\# Server SDK, with source files so that you can build the SDK as needed for your project\.

 1. **Build the C\# SDK libraries\.** In an IDE, load the C\# Server SDK solution file that you want to use\.
 Use the IDE's functionality to restore NuGet files for the project\.
 See the `README.md` file for the C\# Server SDK for minimum requirements and additional build options\.
 Build the solution to generate the C\# SDK libraries\.